No items found.

 For a pinch of inspiration, see 11 powerful acquisition examples and what we learned from them.

-• Which markets should it be operating in?
+• What markets should the target operate in?

-• What kind of client base should it possess?
+• What kind of customer base should it have?

 • What kind of synergies are you looking for, if any?

-There will invariably be a business just outside your price range which is more attractive than those within it.
-Maybe they have a bigger market share, a better range of products or a more engaging management team.
-The advice here is straightforward - if you can’t afford the business, don’t acquire it.
+One word of warning: It’s critical to establish your financial criteria (how much you can spend) before beginning your search.
+There will invariably be a business just outside your price range that is more attractive than those within it.
+Maybe it has a bigger market share, a better product line, or a more engaging management team.
+The advice here is straightforward.
+If you can’t afford the business, don’t acquire it.

-Not unlike Zillow or Trulia in real estate, in the realm of M&A there are dozens of databases online where business owners and their bankers list businesses for sale.
+Much like Zillow or Trulia in real estate, in the realm of M&A there are dozens of online databases where business owners and their bankers list firms for sale.

-The one most suitable to you will depend on the size and geography of your business.
-However, it’s generally useful to sign up for a few, allowing you to cast a wider net to find the right business.
+Which of these databases you should choose will depend on the size and geography of your business.
+However, it’s generally useful to sign up for a few to cast a wider net.
+Aside from helping you find the right potential target business(es), spending time in these M&A databases also enables you to compare what’s on the market and the range of purchase prices being sought for companies in your space.

-Beyond that first reach out, introduction meetings give you a chance to meet the owner of the target business and hopefully, build a report.
+Introductory meetings give you a chance to meet the owner of the target business and hopefully, build a rapport.

-If you do end up acquiring their business, there is every chance that they can play a key role in the integration of the two businesses, so it’s in everyone’s interests to stay on good terms.
+If you do end up acquiring their business, there is every chance they will continue to play a key role in the integration of the two companies, so it’s in everyone’s interests to stay on good terms.

-Also, use these meetings to feel out the company’s culture - what’s brought them to where they are, how their employees are rewarded, etc.
+You may also use these meetings to assess the company’s culture — what’s brought them to where they are, how their employees are rewarded, etc.

 If, having become well acquainted with the company, you still like what you see, it’s time to make an offer.

-The offer should balance your own purchase criteria, market comparables (what kind of multiples of EBITDA are being sought in the market for similar companies) and what the owner has intimated they’d accept if it was offered.
+Your offer should balance your own purchase criteria, market comparables (what kind of multiples of EBITDA are being sought in the market for similar companies), and what the owner has intimated they’d accept.

-Assuming the owner accepts the non-binding offer, you can move onto the due diligence phase.
-Depending on the size of the company, the process of due diligence can take anywhere from three weeks to three months, but about four to six weeks is typical for SMEs.
+Assuming the owner accepts your non-binding offer, you can move onto the due diligence phase.
+Depending on the size of the company, due diligence can take anywhere from three weeks to three months.
+However, about four to six weeks is typical for SMEs.

-This is your last chance to find skeletons in the closet of the business (if they exist), so don’t rush the process.
-Use it as an opportunity to become more intimately acquainted with how it operates, so that you can hit the ground running when the deal ultimately closes.
+This is your last chance to find any skeletons in the closet of the business (if they exist), so don’t rush the process.
+Use it as an opportunity to become more intimately acquainted with how the firm operates so you can hit the ground running when the deal ultimately closes.

-To help companies with due diligence, we put together a complete due diligence playbook that outlines each step of this process.
+If you’re currently in the due diligence stage, we’ve put together a complete due diligence playbook that outlines each step of this process.
 Get a free trial now!

 master due diligence playbook

-Closing the deal will require some assistance from your lawyer to put together the documents you require:
+Closing the deal will require some assistance from your lawyer to put together the required documents:

-• operative transaction agreement such as stock purchase agreement
+• Operative transaction agreements such as stock purchase agreement

 If you’ve reached this stage without any hiccups, the integration phase can begin in earnest.
-You can also download our post merger integration checklist here to help with integration.
+Download our post-merger integration checklist here to get started.

-The steps and time involved with acquiring a company or merging two companies can vary greatly depending upon the specific deal and its size.
+The steps and time involved in acquiring a company or merging two companies can vary greatly depending on the specific deal and its size.

-A general time range is approximately 6 months to a year (sometimes longer).
-This lengthy time frame includes planning and identifying targets, moving through diligence, and deal approval.
+A general time range is 6 months to a year, and sometimes longer.
+This includes planning and identifying targets, moving through diligence, and securing deal approval.

-Of course, the deal can be closed, but integration and change management practices can take quite a bit more time.
+Even after the deal has closed, integration and change management practices can take quite a bit more time to implement.

 How long it takes to acquire a company can also be dependent upon the following: